goliveira/arch-scripts/README.md

     sq wkd get pierre@archlinux.de > release-key.pgp
     sq verify --signer-cert release-key.pgp --detached archlinux-x86_64.iso.sig archlinux-x86_64.iso

-We will get an error message corresponding to files that we did not download.
+We will get an error message corresponding to the files that we did not download.
 Ignore these messages.
-The relevant output lines are following:
+The relevant output lines are the following:

     archlinux-x86_64.iso: OK
     1 good signature.

 ### Script

 We saved the above commands in the file `verify_iso.sh`.
-You can execute it with
+We can execute it with

     chmod +x verify_iso.sh
     ./verify_iso.sh